ReSwift/Recombine/README.md

 - **The Store** stores your entire app state in the form of a single data structure.
 This state can only be modified by dispatching Actions to the store.
 Whenever the state in the store changes, the store will notify all observers.
 - **Actions** are a declarative way of describing a state change.
 Actions don't contain any code, they are consumed by the store and forwarded to reducers.
 Reducers will handle the actions by implementing a different state change for each action.
 - **Reducers** provide pure functions that create a new app state from actions and the current app state.
 These are your business and navigation logic routers.
-- **Thunk** is a transformative type that lets you go from unrefined actions to refined ones, allowing for asynchronous calls and shortcut expansion of one action into many.
-Middleware is perfect for extracting records from databases or servers.
+- **Thunk** is a transformative type that lets you go from asynchronous actions to synchronous ones, allowing for asynchronous calls and shortcut expansion of one action into many.
+Thunk is perfect for extracting records from databases or servers.
-- **Middleware** is a type that lets you add or remove actions before they flow to the reducer, as well as redispatch actions so that they can flow through the middleware chain.
+- **Middleware** is a type that lets you add or remove actions before they flow to the reducer, as well as redispatch actions so that they can flow again through the chain.

 ![Recombine flow diagram](Docs/img/recombine-diagram.svg)